BinsonBuzz/unraid_rclone_mount/README.md

-# unraid_rclone_mount
+# Unraid Rclone Scripts

-unRAID scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).
+Unraid scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).
+They should work on other systems, just take care with your paths.

 The main thread for more support:

 https://forums.unraid.net/topic/75436-guide-how-to-use-rclone-to-mount-cloud-drives-and-play-files/

-<b>Plugins needed</b>
+<b>Plugins Needed</b>

-<li>Rclone beta – installs rclone and allows the creation of remotes and mounts</li>
+<li>Unraid Rclone Plugin: 1.5.1 or higher needed <a href="https://forums.unraid.net/topic/51633-plugin-rclone/">Details</a>.
+Installs rclone and allows the creation of remotes and mounts</li>
 <li>User Scripts – to run scripts</li>
 <br/>
 <b>How It Works </b>